MRS Training & Rescue are leading first aid training and assessment providers, and are approved by an awarding body.

 MRS Training & Rescue are an awarding body approved assessment provider, and as such, we are able to deliver, assess and certificate first aid courses which comply with the First Aid Regulations Act 1981.

-Our First Aid at Work and Emergency First Aid courses are accredited by QualSafe and our Advanced First Aid course is accredited by MP Awards.
+Our First Aid at Work, Emergency First Aid and Mental Health First Aid courses are accredited by QualSafe and our Advanced First Aid course is accredited by MP Awards.

 We are also Global Wind Organisation (GWO) approved training providers – which means we are approved to deliver first aid courses for the wind turbine industry and can award GWO recognised certification.

-First aid is the act of giving someone help and assistance when they are sick or involved in an emergency until access to medical assistance can be obtained.
+First aid is the act of providing immediate assistance to individuals who are sick or injured until professional medical assistance can be obtained.
 The goals of first aid are to:

 - Preserve life